xtXu/notebook/MotionPlanningSL/hard_constrained_trajectory_optimization.md

- # Soft and Hard Constrained Trajectory Optimization
+# Hard Constrained Trajectory Optimization
 **Minimum snap**: good for smooth, not for collision avoidance
 + only constrain the intermediate waypoints
 + computational cheap and easy to implenmentation